Kumar6610/Weather-app/README.md

+Weather app
-Weather app to find the weather
+  To find the weather